 Every year it seems we look to a new style in website design.
 We’ve gone from skeuomorphic to flat design and evolved into neumorphic design.

-The trends change quickly and it’s important to keep.
+The trends change quickly and it’s important to keep up.
 We need to keep up because these changes are often driven by user experience.